tpadjen/tpadjen.github.io/_pages/apcs/pixlab.md

 <div class="section" markdown="1">
 Write the code and/or make the changes described by the exercise.

-Include the comments before methods (called doc comments) on any new methods you right.
+Include the comments before methods (called doc comments) on any new methods you write.
 Follow the structure of the method comments already written.
 </div>

 <p class="section-title">3</p>